 Node configuration

-- Indexer properties: defined in
+- Indexer settings: defined in the indexer section

-A commented example is accessible here: quickwit.yaml.
+A commented example is available here: quickwit.yaml.

 Common configuration